pallets/click/docs/bashcomplete.rst

 So if your tool is called ``foo-bar`` then the magic variable is called ``_FOO_BAR_COMPLETE``.
-By exporting it with the ``source`` value it will spit out the activation script which can be trivally be activated.
+By exporting it with the ``source`` value it will spit out the activation script which can be trivally activated.

 For instance to enable bash completion for your ``foo-bar`` script, this is what you would need to put into your ``.bashrc``::